YuKitsune/VATPAC-ATIS-Generator-V2/README.md

+# Archived
+With the introduction of AFV, this repository has been archived.

 [![VATPAC Logo](https://cdn.vatpac.org/images/logo_old_white.png "VATPAC Logo")](http://vatpac.org "VATPAC Logo")
 # VATPAC EuroScope ATIS Generator V2
 The VATPAC EuroScope ATIS generator is back with a punch!
 Providing 100% automatic updates ATIS updates, native desktop notifications, and much more than the previous web based ATIS generator.